 Not everyone feels the joy of true love before they die.
 That is life.
-Every one experiences the disappointment of heartache; everyone has loss to deal with in their own way.
+Every one does experience the disappointment of heartache.
+Everyone has loss to deal with in their own way.
 Some of those people do not address their issues for fear of unending pain.
-They have the ability to move on seemingly unscathed.
+They develop the ability to move on seemingly unscathed.
 Others have found a way to approach their pain head on, and come out with a better understanding.
 I am the latter, and music is often the support I need to push through.

-“Oh it’s our Nelsonville friend”, Kinsey Lee announces while she, Mackenzie Howe, Sharon Silva, Nick Phapiseth, and Nick “Jonie” Jones break up the stage so their tour mates, the 7-piece Holy Ghost Tent Revival can have a go at the sound on stage.
+“Oh it’s our Nelsonville friend”, Kinsey Lee announces while she, Mackenzie Howe, Sharon Silva, Nick Phapiseth, and Nick “Jonie” Jones tear down the stage so their tour mates, the 7-piece Holy Ghost Tent Revival can have a go at the sound on stage.

 The Wild Reeds and I, along with their tour manager Ashley Hogrebe, and photographer Wrenne Evans take a trip to the Exotic Latino Grill food truck, perpetually parked around the corner of the venue.
 On the way there, Mackenzie gets an alert stating that more people in Ohio have travelled into space than any other state.
 A zealous fan sends them a fact for each of their stops on their tour.